SPARC-FAIR-Codeathon/sparc-me/README.md

 - **Creating new SDS datasets** (schemas for SDS dataset validation are not yet publicly available).

 This limits the ability of members of the SPARC and the wider scientific community to apply FAIR principles for:
-- interacting with SDS datasets for conducting their research (**limits accessibilty**).
+- Interacting with SDS datasets for conducting their research (**limits accessibilty**).
-- applying the SDS specification for storing and curating results from their instrumentation and computational physiology workflows (especially from automated workflows that can generate large quantities of data that may be impractical to store in SDS format using existing interactive tools like SODA) (**limits interoperabilty**).
+- Applying the SDS specification for storing and curating results from their instrumentation and computational physiology workflows (especially from automated workflows that can generate large quantities of data that may be impractical to store in SDS format using existing interactive tools like SODA) (**limits interoperabilty**).
-- proposing and supporting extensions to the SDS ([similar to BIDS extensions](https://bids.neuroimaging.io/get_involved.html#extending-the-bids-specification)) to further expand the SPARC community e.g. to enable storing clinical data (**limits reusability**).
+- Proposing and supporting extensions to the SDS ([similar to BIDS extensions](https://bids.neuroimaging.io/get_involved.html#extending-the-bids-specification)) to further expand the SPARC community e.g. to enable storing clinical data (**limits reusability**).
-- quickly prototyping novel infrastructure/tools to elevate the impact of the SPARC program (**limits application**).
+- Quickly prototyping novel infrastructure/tools to elevate the impact of the SPARC program (**limits application**).

 ## Our solution - sparc-me